-It would seem to make little sense for a physician to diagnose breast tumors as malignant mesothelioma: The automatic assumption would be that the patient has breast cancer, and the treatment prescribed would be appropriate for that serious-but-common diagnosis.
-But a study published in The Breast Journal tells of a rare case in which a woman’s malignant mesothelioma had metastasized to her breast.
-The study illustrates the importance of careful pathological identification in order to provide the appropriate treatment.
+It would seem to make little sense for a physician to diagnose breast tumors as malignant mesothelioma.
+A study published in The Breast Journal tells of a rare case in which a woman’s malignant mesothelioma had metastasized to her breast.
+The study illustrates the importance of careful pathological identification to provide the appropriate treatment.

 Croatian Woman Diagnosed With Mesothelioma That Traveled to Her Breast